 We think carefully about the work we do and how we undertake it.
 We encourage debate, ask questions and speak up when we have concerns.

-We treat each other with respect and courtesy.
-We value each other's views and contributions.
+We treat one another with respect and courtesy.
+We value one another's views and contributions.